The complete Havana Travel Guide including when to travel, how long to stay, where to stay, what to see and do and where to eat, drink and party.

 Rather than going into lots of detail, here are several other destinations that you should visit or experience while in Havana.

-Have a walk down the iconic Malecon to watch couples courting; visit the Necropolis Cristobal Colon for its ornate memorials; head out to the lungs of city, Bosque De La Habana, for a walk through this peaceful park; catch some ballet at the opulent Gran Teatro de la Habana; head out of Old Havana to the outdoor community art project at “Proyecto Muraleando”; book a private Salsa lesson with an expert instructor; follow in the footsteps of one of the world’s most famous authors by booking our Hemingway Route tour.
+Have a walk down the iconic Malecon to watch couples courting; visit the Necropolis Cristobal Colon for its ornate memorials; head out to the lungs of city, Bosque De La Habana, for a walk through this peaceful park; catch some ballet at the opulent Gran Teatro de la Habana; head out of Old Havana to the outdoor community art project at “Proyecto Muraleando”; book a private Salsa lesson with an expert instructor; follow in the footsteps of one of the world’s most famous authors by booking our Hemingway Route tour including a visit to Finca Vigia.

 Where To Stay in Havana